ArtemisDel/IP/README.md

 To load data in any of the scripts you need to copy paste the train and test sets you want with the names formspring_data.pkl and eval_formspring_data.pkl into the data folder.

-The directory of word_vectors is empty because the glove embeddings could not be uploaded due to their size, but they can be downloaded from [here](https://nlp.stanford.edu/data/glove.840B.300d.zip).
+The folder  **word_vectors** is empty because the glove embeddings could not be uploaded due to their size, but they can be downloaded from [here](https://nlp.stanford.edu/data/glove.840B.300d.zip).
 Rename the unzipped 300d file to glove.6B.300d.txt.

 The original code by can be accessed in [GitHub](https://github.com/sweta20/Detecting-Cyberbullying-Across-SMPs).